-Atkins 40 is one of the diet plans in the Atkins diet, which was created by Dr. Robert Atkins, a cardiologist and author.
-The Atkins 40 diet plan is named after the grams of net carbs allowed per day while on the diet and also provides a list of acceptable foods to keep you compliant.
+Atkins 40 is one of the diet plans in the Atkins diet created by Dr. Robert Atkins, a cardiologist and author.
+The Atkins 40 diet plan is named after the grams of net carbs allowed per day while on a diet and provides a list of acceptable foods to keep you compliant.
 Can the Atkins 40 diet plan help change your eating habits?

-Common sources of carbohydrates are fruits, vegetables, grains, nuts, milk, beans, and seeds.
+Common carbohydrates are fruits, vegetables, grains, nuts, milk, beans, and seeds.
 Most of these foods raise insulin levels in the body due to high scores on Glycemic on Insulinemic Indexes.

 This is how much it costs to start on the respective program.
 We always recommend trying a product before making a large investment.